chrisssch/Spark_Credit_Default_Prediction/README.md

-# Predicting Credit Default Rates
+# Predicting Credit Default Rates with Apache Spark

 The purpose of this notebook is to practice the basics of transforming data and machine learning in Spark.
 I implement a simple pipeline for transforming the data and train and evaluate logistic regression, decision tree, and random forest models.